team2059/hhVI/README.md

 Sends values from the joystick to the dashboard.
 #### Toggle Switch.vi
 Converts a boolean running in a loop to a toggle switch.
+####DualMotorSpeed.vi
+Controls motor speed for two motors from joystick throttle and forward and reverse.
+####Compresser OnOff.vi
+Turns a compresser on and off from two buttons on the joystick.

 ## Dashboard
 #### Get Demo Mode.vi